-Customized Trips to Colombia, Tours of Colombia >
+Customized Trips to Colombia, Travel and Tours of Colombia >

 On a trip to Colombia to many different destinations, you will experience what a tropical country of contrasts and unrivaled attractions is.
 Not only Bogota, the capital of Colombia, located at a height of 8,530 ft., and Cartagena de Indias, declared a World Heritage Site by UNESCO in 1984, are worth a visit, but in your journey through Colombia you will encounter a wide variety of cultures and traditions, colonial history, archaeological treasures and places of legendary beauty.

 Because of its privileged location in South America, in its natural landscapes you can find all climate zones, such as glaciers, beaches, plains, forests and deserts.

 As regards the South American continent, Colombia has long ceased to be a secondary destination.
 Various publications currently point at 5 important reasons why year after year increasing numbers of tourists choose to spend their holidays in Colombia.
 Security conditions in the country have improved steadily and practically no difference is perceived in comparison to other South American destinations such as Buenos Aires, Cuzco or Guayaquil.